OmniSharp/omnisharp-vim/README.md

 OmniSharp-Roslyn also requires [libuv](http://libuv.org/).
 This is typically a simple install step, e.g. `brew install libuv` on Mac, `apt-get install libuv` on debian/Ubuntu, `pacman -S libuv` on arch linux etc.

 ### Install Python
-Install last version of 2.7 series ([Python 2.7.14](https://www.python.org/downloads/release/python-2714/) at the time of this writing).
-Make sure that you pick correct version of Python to match the architecture of Vim.
+Install latest version of 2.7 series ([Python 2.7.14](https://www.python.org/downloads/release/python-2714/) at the time of this writing).
-For example, if you installed Vim using the default Windows installer, you will need to install the x86 (32 bit!) version of Python.
+Make sure that you pick correct version of Python to match your vim's architecture (32-bit python for 32-bit vim, 64-bit python for 64-bit vim).

 Verify that Python is working inside Vim with